Frequently Asked Questions Regarding Playset and Swing Set Assembly:

 Typically deposits guarantee that the customer is going to follow through on the date we have reserved for them and they are not refundable.

-Additionally, if we arrive and for some reason beyond our control we are not able to install your playset, your deposit cannot be refunded and will go to the installer to cover travel expenses who has also typically lost a day’s work as well.
+Additionally, if we arrive and for some reason beyond our control we cannot install your playset, your deposit cannot be refunded.

-We prefer that an adult be present while your playset is being assembly.
-If an adult cannot be present, please leave the cash balance with someone at home, or go ahead and pay the installer.
+We prefer that an adult be present while your playset is being assembled.
+If an adult cannot be present, please leave the cash balance with someone at home, or go ahead and pay the installer prior to leaving.
 Please don’t make the crew wait for you to return.
 At a minimum we need access and to be shown exactly where the playset is going and how you want it positioned.
-We cannot be held responsible for issues that may arise during assembly with no one present.
-We will do our best to make the best decision possible in your absence.
+If you are not home on the day of your installation and you want us to return to make adjustments, there will be charges to move or adjust any installation. .

-All that we need is a flat, level, clear space on solid ground in which to place the playset, and an adjacent yard area in which to work, layout components, etc. We do not advise and prefer that you not add any fill materials such as mulch or wood chips until we complete the assembly.
-The playset must sit and be anchored to the solid ground.
+All that we need is a flat, level, clear space on solid ground in which to place the playset as well as an adjacent yard area in which to work, layout components, etc. We do not advise and prefer that you not add fill materials such as mulch or wood chips until we complete the assembly.
+The playset must sit on and be anchored to solid ground.

 Sand, pea gravel, rubber mulch, natural mulch, wood chips, and other soft materials are great for the ground under the playset area.
 However, the playset should NOT rest on these materials.
-You MUST make sure the ground is level and firm.
-You must also secure the set with stakes provided.
-Once the playset is securely resting on these solid footings, then you can surround it with your favorite soft material.
+Please make sure the ground is level and firm.
+We must also secure the set with the stakes or anchors provided.
+Once the playset is securely resting on these solid footings, then you can surround it with your favorite soft-landing material.

 No, if landscaping is needed and you cannot do it then you would need a local landscaper, gardener, or laborer to do what is needed.
 We often travel a great distance to come to you, so it is not feasible or cost-effective for you to hire us to do any landscaping.

-If your ground is flat and level where you have the put the playset, then your playset will be level.
-We cannot alter a playset to make it level, nor can we sink posts into the ground to level it.
-All wood placed below ground will rot over time regardless if it’s cedar, pressure treated, or another wood type.
+If your ground is flat and level where you have us put the playset, then your playset will be level.
+We cannot alter a playset to make it level, nor can we sink the playset into the ground to level it.
+All wood placed below ground will rot in a short time regardless of if it is cedar, pressure-treated, or another wood type.

-I recommend that the ground where the playset is to be placed not slope anymore than 3 inches for every 10 feet of the playset.
-So if your playset is 15 feet deep by 20 feet wide, I recommend that the ground not slope anymore than 4½” front to back and 6″ left to right.
+I recommend that the ground where the playset is to be placed not slope any more than 2 inches for every 10 feet of the playset.
+So if your playset is 15 feet deep by 20 feet wide, I recommend that the ground not slope any more than 3” front to back and 4″ left to right.
 This is my recommendation for your child’s safety and optimum for the enjoyment of their playset.
 Beyond that, it’s up to you to decide what is acceptable and safe.
 Here is a video that may be helpful: https://youtu.be/zQD_gyvaPXw

 It usually takes us one full day.
 We are very experienced and can do in one day what takes most do-it-yourselfers many days to do.
-On occasion due to some very large sets or other complications, we need to return the second day.
+On occasion due to some very large sets or other complications such as rain, we need to return the second day.
 However, we usually come from a great distance, so we try really hard not to do this.

 We stay pretty busy usually from March into October.
 However, we can usually fit in your assembly within just a few days of delivery, and more often than not, within one or two.

-If you would like a wood or rubber mulch, or pea gravel, you need to contact your local supplier or landscaper.
+If you would like wood chips, rubber mulch, or pea gravel, you need to contact your local supplier or landscaper.

 We recommend that you have this placed after the playset is installed so that we can set and anchor the playset to solid ground.
-However, you may wish to remove any existing lawn area and put down landscaping fabric or weed block polypropylene beforehand.
-Most playsets and swings are installed on the lawn or ground and left natural.
+However, you may wish to remove any existing grass area and put down landscaping fabric or weed-block polypropylene beforehand.
+Most playsets and swing sets are installed on the lawn or ground and left natural.